Tips to Increase Energy

 How often do you rely upon energy drinks and supplements?

-Before you get up from bed, take the time to stretch.
+Before you get up from the bed, take the time to stretch.
 This is another way to boost the oxygen flow in your blood.
 Yoga stretches are easy and effective.
-Morning stretches don't have to be time consuming, just keep them simple and easy.
+Morning stretches don't have to be time-consuming, just keep them simple and easy.

 Taking a cool shower helps the body wake up and feel more energized.
 This is because the cool water activates the micro-circulation system by sending more oxygen through the blood to your entire body making you feel awake and alert.

 The Power of Red

 Researchers have performed several studies and the results show that the color red helps increase energy because it boosts adrenaline.
 Consider wearing something red or even have something red on your desk at work.
 This may be a simple way to ward off the groggy blues of the day.

 Dark chocolate has been known to help patients with chronic fatigue syndrome.
 Dark chocolate, not milk chocolate, helps boost serotonin levels thus giving you more energy and better moods.
 Milk chocolate will actually deplete your energy on a molecular level.
 Just keep in mind that, even though dark chocolate has many health benefits, too much of a good thing isn't always good for keeping unwanted pounds away, so eat this yummy treat in moderation.

 Keep a jar of peppermint or peppermint candies close by.
 Simply smelling the peppermint will cause capillaries to open up causing a rush of oxygen-filled blood coursing through your body.

 Drink Plenty of Water

 Dehydration is a leading cause of tiredness.
 Be sure to drink at least 8-10 glasses or bottles of water each day.
 This keeps you hydrated and is great for your overall health.
 Having issues with drinking plain water?
 Try adding lemon to the water.
 It is great for the digestion and immune system as well as giving your water a bit of taste.